The article by Jörg Stückler, Max Schwarz and Sven Behnke:

 Robotinho performed the registration.
 Dynamaid detected and reconized all pesons in the Who-is-Who test and interpreted pointing gestures correctly in the Open Challenge.
 Robotinho and Dynamaid cooperated in the Demo Challenge.

 In the final, Robotinho greeted a guest and guided him to a table.
 There, the guest could select something to eat using a pointing gesture.
 Also, the guest ordered a drink by showing it to Dynamaid.
 Overall, our team reached the second place in the @Home league.

 Our robots Robotinho and Dynamaid participated for the first time at the RoboCup@Home international competitions.

 They reached the highest score in the Introduce test.
 Dynamaid successfully performed the Follow-me and the Who-is-Who test.
 Both robots reached the second highest score in the Open Challenge, where Robotinho gave a home tour to a guest while Dynamaid delivered a drink.

 In Stage II, Dynamaid did the Walk&Talk test, the Supermarket test and the Party-bot test very well.
 Both robots were used in the Demo Challenge.
 After Stage II, our team had the second most points, almost on par with the leading team.

 In the final, Dynamaid detected persons and delivered drinks to them.

 NimbRo participated for the first time in the @Home league at RoboCup German Open 2009 during Hannover Fair.

-task very well.
-She took spoken orders from the human user and
+fetch and carry task very well.
+She took spoken orders from the

-commands.
-In the demo challenge, the users could order different drinks
+requested by spoken commands.
+In the demo challenge, the users could

 +49 (0) 228 73-4422